smartdevicelink/sdl_evolution/proposals/0215-ios-replaykit-streaming.md

 ## Motivation

-This comes in wake of the fact that we there is 30-70% CPU usage on navigation apps which causes the phone to heat up excessively and deplete battery quickly.
-Also, Apple has recently annouced the deprecating of OpenGL in favor of its GPU optimized graphics library - Metal.
-Metal objects aren't being captured with the current method of screen capturing.
+This comes in wake of the fact that there is 30-70% CPU usage on navigation apps which causes the phone to heat up excessively and deplete battery quickly.
+Also, Apple has recently announced the deprecating of OpenGL in favor of its GPU optimized graphics library - Metal.
+Metal objects aren't being captured with the current method of the screen capturing.

 ## Proposed solution